 The French judiciary’s dismissal of the case despite the recognised causal link between the actions of the three gendarmes involved and Adama’s death, is a denial of justice.
 The three officers were ultimately exonerated of any criminal responsibility on the grounds that the force they used on Adama Traoré met the criteria of strict necessity and proportionality imposed by French law.

-ISHR and Comité Adama alerted that Adama’s death fits within a broader context of excessive use of force against people of African descent and systemic racist practices in France, and we emphasised to the Committee experts how the French State is failing to meet its obligations to ensure the right to non-discrimination and the right to life.
-We also urged the Committee to raise the case of Adama Traoré during the review of France and to ask the French State to provide information on the measures it has taken to conclude the investigation into his death.
+ISHR and Comité Adama alerted that Adama’s death fits within a broader context of excessive use of force against people of African descent and systemic racist practices in France.
+The two organisations emphasised how the French State is failing to meet its obligations to ensure the right to non-discrimination and the right to life.
+They also urged the Committee to raise the case of Adama Traoré during the review of France and to ask the French State to provide information on the measures it has taken to conclude the investigation into his death.

-The Committee concerned about the outcome of the Adama Traoré case
+Human Rights Committee concerned about the outcome of Adama Traoré’s case

-Surlan also asked France to provide information on reparation measures for the victims and their families and questioned it about identity checks based on race, racial profiling and the use of firearms during law enforcement operations.
+Surlan also asked France to provide information on reparation measures for the victims and their families and questioned its identity checks based on race, racial profiling and the use of firearms during law enforcement operations.

 Disappointing answers from France